- Foundation Home

 - Stipend*: $6,000, payable by the Educational Foundation to the awardee over two academic years.

 - Project funds**: Up to $4,000.
 The honored teacher may use the project funds to enhance the quality of his/her curriculum, facilities or instruction in any way they deem necessary (within VCCS policy).
 The endowed chair project should demonstrate the teacher’s commitment to increasing his or her students’ practical knowledge of business management principles.
 Project activities may include:

-- Publication of a report in her or her field
+- Publication of a report in his or her field

 - Organization of a public forum or workshop